albirrkarim/react-speech-highlight-demo/API.md

 - `autoScroll`

-  Beautiful auto scroll, so the user can always see the highlighted sentences
+  Beautiful auto-scroll, so the user can always see the highlighted sentences

 - `clear`

-  if `true` overide previous played TTS with some new TTS that user want, if `false` user want to execute play new TTS but there's still exist played TTS. so it will just entering queue behind it
+  If `true`, override the previously playing TTS with the new TTS that the user wants.
+If `false`, when the user wants to execute a new TTS but there's still an existing playing TTS, it will just enter the queue behind it.

 - `visemeMap`